audomsak/service-registry/installation-guide.md

   export SCHEMA_GROUP="performance-test"
   ```

   **_NOTE:_** The base URL in your cluster might be different than this.
-Also, if you're running hey outside the cluster then the base URL should be the same as Service Registry's route.
+Also, if you're running `hey` outside the cluster then the base URL should be the same as Service Registry's route.

 - Testing create artifact API.

-  - Create a payload i.e. [json-schema.json](json-schema.json) file to be created in Service Registry.
+  - Create a payload i.e. [json-schema.json](json-schema.json) file to be used for testing.

-  - Run hey command to execute the test.
+  - Run `hey` command to execute the test.

     ```sh
     ./hey -n 1000 -c 50 \